vim-scripts/surfer.vim/README.md

 With this option you can set the cahracter/s used by Surfer to indicate the currently selected tag.

-Default: `" > "`
+Default: `" "`

 #### g:surfer\_line\_format

 This options controls the format of search results.
 This option is a list of strings and each one can contain at most one special *placeholder* that will be substituted with the corresponding value.
 When the value is absent, the whole list item won't displayed.
-At the moment the following placeholders are available:
+Available placeholders vary across different languages but common placeholders include:

 * `{file}`: the file in which the tag is defined.
 * `{line}`: the line of the tag in `{file}`.
 * `{kind}`: the kind of the tag.
 * `{class}`: the name of the class for which the tag is a member or method.
+* `{language}`: the language of the file in which tags is defined.

 Example: